abhi526691/CRUD-AND-AUTHENTICATION/README.md

 # Introduction

-This is a simple scheduling making website made in django.
+This is a simple website made in django.
 To kickstart your journey in django you can go for this project in your learning phase of django.
+This project contains CRUD operation as well as Authentication System made in django which is must in any framework you are learning

 ![Default Home View](screenshots/Index.png "Title")

 ### Main features

-* Register and Login so that only you can see your appointments
+* Register, Login and Logout

-* Schedule Your Important Thing to do
+* Profile Page

-* Easy to check your appointments
+* Profile Updation Page

 * Futute Enchancement: Email Alert System